 The mere presence of the bacteria doesn’t mean that people will instantly get sick.
 Most healthy people can fight off the disease and don’t show serious symptoms, however those with issues as stated above can die.
 Regular testing of the dental water lines will confirm if you’re control regime is providing adequate control.

 4. To determine if there’s a need for decontamination

 Small amounts of Legionella and other bacteria in the water system won’t set any alarms yet.
 If the bacteria are below 100 Colony Forming Units (CFU), your waters system is still considered safe.
 If the CFU, however, is higher than that you’ll need to decontaminate the water supply.

 5. No water treatment is 100 percent effective

-In recent years, clinics are using various methods to eliminate the potential presence of the bacteria.
-Some are using UV light, chlorine, ionisation, and other methods.
+In recent years, clinics are using various methods to eliminate the potential presence of the bacteria in their dental water lines.
+Some are using UV light, chlorine, alpron, ionisation, and other methods.
 While each method is effective in eliminating the bacteria, none can guarantee 100 percent effectiveness.

 For example, any bacteria hit by UV light radiation will die.
 Its effectiveness, however, is limited to the entry or exit point of the water supply.
 The radiation can’t circulate throughout the water system and the bacteria remain.
 By doing regular water tests, you can gauge the effectiveness of your control regime.